About

 WA Play Statement Launch

 After a long campaign and over 10, 000 endorsements from the public, ECA WA is proud to launch the Statement on Play for WA.
 We held a launch party alongside our AGM and it was an opportunity to thank those involved and recognise the work that had been done.
 Please access the statements and use them in your daily practice here: Play Statement booklet and brochure.
 The statement was launched by the Honorable Colin Pettit (Commissioner for Children and Young People WA) and the full thanks were given by Marcelle Saratsis who was filling in for Sandra Hesterman (Play Committee Chair) who was unfortunately unwell on the evening.
-Jayne Kaiko presented the document on behalf of the Branch to the children that had been instrumental in the artwork that accompanies the wording and we recognise the work of her class and the Perth Montesorri school community who assisted with many elements of the statements development, printing and launch.
+Jayne Kaiko presented the document on behalf of the Committee to the children that had been instrumental in the artwork that accompanies the wording and we recognise the work of her class and the Perth Montessori school community who assisted with many elements of the statements development, printing and launch.

 Find out more: Play Statement Booklet and brochure.